 What is Dispersed Camping?

 Essentially, “dispersed camping” is camping outside of a designated campground.
-This can mean driving up a forest access road to a pullout where you can park your small RV, or backpacking into the mountains and finding a flat spot to pitch your tent.
-Dispersed camping is also free camping.
+This can mean driving up a forest access road to a pullout where you can park your small RV.
+I can also mean backpacking into the mountains and finding a flat spot to pitch your tent.
+Dispersed camping is best way to find free camping.

-If you don’t have a reservation, want to escape campground fees, and don’t mind roughing it, dispersed camping is a great way to experience the wilderness without campground reservations.
+If you don’t have a reservation, want to escape campground fees, and don’t mind roughing it, the dispersed camping experience provides the wilderness without campground reservations.

 How to Prepare for Dispersed Camping

 Dispersed camping quickly became my favorite way to camp, specifically because it involves less preparation.
-I don’t have to scour recreation.gov for reservations, pay various fees to hold my spot, call around to campgrounds first thing in the morning to ask about availability, or even know the exact dates I want to come and go.
+I don’t have to scour recreation.gov for reservations, pay various fees to hold my spot, call around to campgrounds first thing in the morning to ask about availability.
+I don’t even need to know the exact dates I want to come and go.

-While the scheduling logistics might take less planning, there are other factors to consider when dispersed camping; things that don’t come up at established campgrounds.
+While the scheduling logistics might take less planning, there are other factors.
+Things that don’t come up at established campgrounds.
 It’s important to be prepared both from a safety and comfort standpoint.

 Dispersed camping allows for flexibility in terms of where you set up shop, but it doesn’t mean you can camp anywhere you please.
-Land management area regulations will dictate whether or not you can count on dispersed camping.
 Your first stop (or call) should always be a ranger station to get accurate information on where dispersed camping is allowed.

 Dispersed camping typically does not require special permits, but you should double-check with a ranger and ask about any special regulations for the area.
 Some wilderness areas may require a simple registration at a trailhead.
 Some forests may have open fire restrictions.
 Bottom line: know before you go.